kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning.md

 3. Remove `v1beta1` from the CustomResourceDefinition `status.storedVersions` field.

 {{< note >}}
-The flag `--subresource` is added to get, patch, edit and replace with kubectl commands to fetch and update `status` and `scale` subresources of all the API resources that support these subresources.
-It is applicable for kubectl version v1.24 or more.
-Previously fetching subresources (like status) of API objects via kubectl involved using `kubectl --raw`, and patching subresources using kubectl is not possible at all and requires using curl directly, this method was not user-friendly.
-So from now, onwards `kubectl` tool can be used to edit or patch the `status` subresource on a CRD.
+The flag `--subresource` is used with the kubectl get, patch, edit, and replace commands to fetch and update the subresources, `status` and `scale`, for all the API resources that support them.
+It is applicable for kubectl version v1.24 or higher.
+Previously fetching subresources (like status) of API objects via kubectl involved using `kubectl --raw`, and patching subresources using kubectl was not possible at all and required using curl directly.
+This was not user-friendly.
+From v1.24, onwards `kubectl` tool can be used to edit or patch the `status` subresource on a CRD.
 See [How to patch deployment by using subresource flag](/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/#scale-kubectl-patch).

 This page is part of the documentation for Kubernetes v{{< skew currentVersion >}}.
 If you are running a different version of Kubernetes, consult the documentation for that release.